oeg-upm/ocp2kg/README.md

 OCP2KG is a tool for propagating ontology changes to declarative mappings.
-The tool requires as input the updated version of the ontology in OWL, the outdated mappings in RML, and the change data, that has to be in RDF following the [OWL Change Ontology Extension](https://github.com/DiegoCondeHerreros/OWLChangeExtension) model.
+The tool requires as input the updated version of the ontology in OWL, the outdated mappings in RML, and the change data, that has to be in RDF following the [OWL Change Ontology](https://diegocondeherreros.github.io/OWLChangeOntology/) model.

 # How to run it?